luj1985/luj1985.github.com/source/_posts/2012-03-14-construct-hadoop-environment-part-2.markdown

 }
 ```

-##Create script to manage network device
+## Create script to manage network device
-I enabled ``qemu-ifup`` USE flag of app-emulation/qemu-kvm package.
-But the generated script were under ``/etc/qemu/`` which is not the default location qemu-kvm use.
+I enabled `qemu-ifup` USE flag of app-emulation/qemu-kvm package.
+But the script were under _/etc/qemu/_ which is not the default location _qemu-kvm_ use.

-And the program path in script ``/etc/qemu/qemu-ifup`` is hard coded and  is not suite for Gentoo system.
-So I created the following two scripts instead.
+And the program path in script _/etc/qemu/qemu-ifup_ is hard coded and is not suite for Gentoo system.
-###/etc/qemu-ifup
+So I created the following two scripts instead, and grant executable permission.

+### /etc/qemu-ifup
 ```
 #!/bin/sh